Are Paris Tourist Cards Worth It?

 Is it worth buying a tourist card if I want to see monuments?

-Visit the Eiffel Tower| ©Jean-Pierre Dalbéra
+View of the Eiffel Tower| ©Jean-Pierre Dalbéra

-Visit the Eiffel Tower| ©Jean-Pierre Dalbéra
+View of the Eiffel Tower| ©Jean-Pierre Dalbéra

-Monuments you can visit
+Sights you can visit

-• To see as much as possible in a short time, the Paris Pass is the best option: it includes the most popular monuments along with museums, cruises, and tours.
+• To see as much as possible in a short time, the Paris Pass is the best option: it includes the most popular monuments along with museums, river cruises, and tours.

 Book your Paris tourist pass